-- 1. Reading Quizzes (40%): Each week, students will take a quiz on the assigned reading from Thielman, Bird, Ephesians, and Colossians.
+- 1. Reading Quizzes (20%): Each week, students will take a quiz on the assigned reading from Thielman, Bird, Ephesians, and Colossians.
 The lowest grade will be dropped. - 2.
-Research Paper (40%): Students will write a 8-10 page research paper.
+Research Papers (60%): Students will write a 8-10 page research paper on Ephesians and a 8-10 page research paper on Colossians.
 Possible approved topics will be provided on Canvas.
 Students may ask the professor for approval for any topic not listed.
-Students must inform the professor of their topic by March 2.
-Papers must interact with at least four technical sources.
-The preliminary draft of the research paper will be due April 6, and it will be graded.
-If a student wishes to revise his or her paper, the revised copy is due May 15, and its grade will replace the grade for the preliminary paper. - 3.
+Papers must interact with at least four technical sources. - 3.
 Book Charts (10%): Students will create a 1 page book chart for Ephesians and a 1 page book chart for Colossians.
 Additional instructions and a template will be provided on Canvas. - 4.
 Structural Layouts (10%): Students will create a structural layout for Ephesians 2:1-10 and a structural layout for Colossians 2:8-23.
 Additional instructions will be provided on Canvas.